The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 2-methylpropane -->

-## Thursday 9th July (Notes)
+#### Alkanes/Alkenes Note

-#### Alkanes are the only hydrocarbon to have a single covalent bond in their structor.
+ Alkanes are the only hydrocarbon to have a single covalent bond in their structor.
 We call then Saturated hydrocarbons, because no more atoms can be added to their molecules.

-#### Alkanes are generally unreactive but by in certain conditions we can subject alkanes to 2 different types of combustion.
+ Alkanes are generally unreactive but by in certain conditions we can subject alkanes to 2 different types of combustion.
 Complete and incomplete combustion.
 With complete combustion it produces carbon dioxide and water .
 Likewise, with incomplete combustion, It produces carbon monoxide and sut.

-#### A photochemical reaction in a chlorine atom replaces a hydrogen atom in the alkane.We call this type of reaction a substitution reaction..
+ A photochemical reaction in a chlorine atom replaces a hydrogen atom in the alkane.We call this type of reaction a substitution reaction..

 	C3H8 + 5 O2 = 3 CO2 + 4 H2O
 	2 C3H8 + 7 O2 = 6 CO + 8 H2O
 	C3H8 + 2 O2 = 3 C + 4 H2O

 ## Fuels